 Federal authorities, regulations and guidelines define how GSA preserves and treats archeological sites and objects.
-The GSA collections are listed by state origin and by repository location.
-Please contact a Regional Historical Preservation Officer if you have additional collection information.
+Please contact a Regional Historical Preservation Officer if you require additional information.

-GSA has made the following significant archeological discoveries:
+GSA has been involved in the following significant archeological investigations:

 In 1991, the 17th- and 18th-century remains of more than 400 Africans were discovered during pre-construction work for a federal building in lower Manhattan in New York City.
 The finding deeply impacted the descendant and broader community and simultaneously renewed awareness in cultural significance and historic preservation.
 Following the discovery, nearly two decades were dedicated to the documentation and interpretation of the site.
 The African Burial Ground was designated a National Historic Landmark in 1993, and a National Monument in 2006.
 In 2007, the African Burial Ground Memorial was dedicated.